Yurii-Laguta/JB4A-SDK-Android/_posts/2015-07-02-trouble-shooting-encryption.md

 date: 2015-05-14 12:00:00
 order: 2
 ---
-In the 4.0.3 release of the SDK, we added code to ensure that a device that could not implement encryption would wipe data from the device and inform you that the SDK could not be boot strapped.
+In the 4.0.3 release of the SDK, the Salesforce Marketing Cloud added code to ensure that a device that could not implement encryption would wipe data from the device and inform you that the device could not bootstrap the SDK.

-As shown in [Implement the SDK for Google]({{ site.baseurl }}/sdk-implementation/implement-sdk-google.html), you should implement the ReadyAimFireInitCompletedEvent from the EventBus in order to determine if the SDK was successfully bootstrapped.
+As shown in [Implement the SDK for Google]({{ site.baseurl }}/sdk-implementation/implement-sdk-google.html), you should implement the ReadyAimFireInitCompletedEvent from the EventBus to determine a successful SDK bootstrapping.

 With the 4.0.3 version of the SDK, if encryption fails (usually due to a knockoff device), you will receive a new code from the ReadyAimFireInitCompletedEvent to determine the reason for the failure:

-   1.  event.getCode() will return the reason for the failure.
+   1. **event.getCode()** will return the reason for the failure.

        ~~~
            public void onEvent(ReadyAimFireInitCompletedEvent event) {